PGDs affected by medicine shortages

 Medicine Shortages can occur for many reasons including manufacturing and quality control problems, delays in supply chains and discontinuations.

-Where a medicine supplied and/or administered under a PGD is subject to an interruption in supply a review of the PGD may be required.
+Where a medicine supplied and/or administered under a PGD is subject to an interruption in supply a review of the PGD may be required unless a PGD has been written to account for potential shortages.

 Organisations may wish to pre-empt such situations when developing/reviewing their PGDs by including alternative strengths, formulations or pack sizes within the PGD where appropriate.